sailfishos/docs.sailfishos.org/Support/Releases/Known_Issues/README.md

         </tr>
         <tr>
           <td>Android AppSupport 10 on Xperia 10 II, 10 and XA2</td>
           <td>FIXED.<br />Sometimes, Android apps may not be able to use Internet connections via a mobile network.
-If there are connection problems later on (either WLAN or mobile data), stopping and starting the Android service at “Settings > Android App Support” should help.
+If there are connection problems later on (either WLAN or mobile data), stopping and starting the Android service at “Settings > Android AppSupport” should help.
 Toggling the connection off and on is another trick to try.</td>
           <td></td>
           <td>4.5.0<br />Struven ketju</td>
         </tr>